varya/ds-breakfast-01-2021/index.md

 <!--

-Just to put you into context, this is a source structure of Gatsby website I was workinng with.
-Basically, the website had a structure of pages and one of the sections is blog.
-The content is stored in markdown files in the very same repository as Gatsby configuration and processing code.
-Gatsby does not dictate the source to be in markdown, on the contrary, thanks to its flexibility it can be whatever database or whatever file format.
-But for a quick start, it was super easy for me to have it in markdown.
+Just to put you into context, this is a schema of how Gatsby processes data.
+It's very approximate since Gatsby is very flexible.
+But the main thing here is that you can provide different sources in whatever formats.
+It can be data from CMS or data from markdown files on the file system, or data grabbed from third party services.
+Gatsby combines this all together and at the website you can have an access to it via GraphQL.
+Out of this data, Gatsby builds a static website.
+Again, as a developer you can 100% control how this build happens.

+In the case I am describing, the website was built based on markdown.
+It does not mean that this is a final version of it.
+But for a developer, it was quite easy option to start with.

 -->